How to choose the best travel system

 Which is the easiest travel system to fold?

 For getting it in and out of the boot of your car or if you need to use your travel system on public transport.
-When we review pushchairs, one of the things we check is how easy it is to fold.
+When we review a pushchair, one of the things we check is how easy it is to fold.

 Does the travel system come with adjustable handles?